-Country music star, LSU senior Timothy Wayne shares excitement about performing at LSU CWS celebration
+Country musician, LSU senior Timothy Wayne shares excitement about Tigers' CWS celebration performance

 Latest Weather Blog

-Country music star, LSU senior Timothy Wayne shares excitement about performing at LSU CWS celebration
+Country musician, LSU senior Timothy Wayne shares excitement about Tigers' CWS celebration performance

 BATON ROUGE — Rising country musician and LSU senior Timothy Wayne is headlining Wednesday's celebration of LSU baseball's eighth College World Series win in Alex Box Stadium.